NielsDegrande/phrasegen/README.md

+# PhraseGen

-Phrasegen example to illustrate some DevOps concepts.
+PhraseGen example to illustrate some DevOps concepts.